keisanabria/FS-Security/README.md

 6. AFTER - Fix README.md to be readable in GitHub
 7. LOW - Verify if .venv can be activated when the user runs the program so that it can run smoothly
 8. LOW - Change this line (gdf.to_file("data/dimensions/geometry.geojson", driver="GeoJSON") # Export to GeoJSON) in mapCreation.py to check if that file exists.
 If it does, then don't recreate it.
+9. HIGH - Put an order of which modules have to be executed so that the map can be created mapCreation.py > main.py imageListGenerator.py > dashInteraction.py

 Recommended by Ouslam:
 *   Read: 158 a 172 lines of https://github.com/ouslan/mov/blob/main/src/data/data_pull.py